forgineer/flask-pony-example/README.md

 ### Installation Instructions for Pony Blog

-Follow these steps to get Pony Blog up and running on your local machine.
+Follow these steps to get PonyBlog up and running on your local machine.
 This guide assumes you have Git and Python installed on your system.

 #### 1. Clone the Repository